 We’re becoming increasingly aware of humanity’s responsibility to stop suffocating the planet with plastic.
-And between Blue Planet II, supermarket's 'bag for life', and the proposed (if problematic) plastic straw ban, it feels like some kind of headway is finally being made.
+And between Blue Planet II, supermarket's 'bag for life', and the popularity of Plastic Free July, it feels like some kind of headway is finally being made.

 But then, you look in the kitchen bin and see packets and packets of transparent film all headed straight for landfill.